Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget
-- [target 1.8] MISSING FEATURE (Alban): Add a setting to select the first panel of the Part lib when the application start
 - MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw
 - MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect) or make transparent all other layers except the current one
 - MISSING FEATURE (Larry): Select parts in multiple layers